 "The most perfectly preserved of all the Suffolk cloth towns".
-So many guides give detailed historical and architectural details that it is sufficient to say that the 16th century Guildhall, Market Cross (dating from about 1501), Little Hall (built 1450) and church should not be missed.
+So many guides give detailed historical and architectural details that it is sufficient to say that the 16th century Guildhall, Market Cross (erected in 1501), Little Hall (built 1450) and church should not be missed.

 Some details from "Suffolk Airfields in WW2" by Graham Smith.